nitin-kumar-07/SQL_Querry_Generater/README.md

-# Easy-SQL
+# SQL Querry Generater

-Easy-SQL is a modern Electron desktop assistant for generating, reviewing, and running MySQL queries with a local or configurable Ollama model.
+SQL Querry Generater is a modern Electron desktop assistant for generating, reviewing, and running MySQL queries with a local or configurable Ollama model.
 It connects with the MySQL username and password entered by the user, reads only the databases visible to that MySQL account, sends selected schema context to Ollama, and keeps the generated SQL editable before anything runs.

 The SQL editor is the source of truth.
-If you edit, replace, restore, or clear generated SQL, Easy-SQL classifies and executes exactly the SQL currently visible in the editor after the required approval flow.
+If you edit, replace, restore, or clear generated SQL, SQL Querry Generater classifies and executes exactly the SQL currently visible in the editor after the required approval flow.

 ## Interface Highlights